Word on Fire: Media formats

-Initially Barron worked through radio, and television, hosting the Word on Fire radio show on Relevant Radio and the Word on Fire with Father Barron television show on WGN America.
-Barron eventually expanded to online distribution through social media, and is active with distributing videos on YouTube.
-In addition to this, Word on Fire distributes spiritual media as DVDs and books for individual and group study.
+Barron initially worked through radio and television, hosting the Word on Fire radio show on Relevant Radio and the Word on Fire with Father Barron television show on WGN America.
+Barron eventually expanded to online distribution through social media, and is active in distributing videos on YouTube.
+In addition to this, Word on Fire distributes media, such as DVDs and books, for individual and group study.

+In 2025, Word on Fire was selected, along with Ascension Press, to be one of two publishers for the 2nd American edition of the Liturgy of the Hours.

 Catholicism series (2011)

 In 2011, Word on Fire published Catholicism, a ten-part video documentary series that explores the cultural, spiritual, and historical elements of Catholicism.
 Offered on DVD, the series was also broadcast on PBS stations, prompting PBS's ombudsmen to issue a statement clarifying to the public that it was neither distributed by PBS nor produced using PBS funding, the latter of which was expressed as a concern by PBS viewers.

-The series has received numerous praises by figures like papal biographer George Weigel, Cardinal Timothy Dolan and Cardinal Francis George for its effort in pursuing the new evangelization in the modern world.
-The website Church Militant was critical of the series.
+The series has received much praise from figures like papal biographer George Weigel, Cardinal Timothy Dolan, and Cardinal Francis George for its effort in pursuing the new evangelization in the modern world.